Internal Family Systems (IFS) Coaching

 How is IFS Coaching different from IFS Therapy?

-This is a question I get often, and it's a good one.
-Both coaching and therapy use the IFS model, and in practice the line between them can be fluid.
+In my work, both coaching and therapy use the IFS model, which means that the line between them can be fluid.
 The main difference is one of focus and depth.

-Therapy tends to go deeper into the past — working with parts that carry old wounds, trauma, or pain that needs healing before you can move forward.
-Coaching tends to stay closer to the present — working with the parts that are creating blocks, resistance, or conflict around your current goals and circumstances.
+Therapy tends to spend more time deeper in the past - working with parts that carry old wounds, trauma, or pain that needs healing before you can move forward.
+Coaching tends to stay closer to the present - working with the parts that are creating blocks, resistance, or conflict around your current goals and circumstances.

-If you're not sure whether coaching or therapy is right for you, the free intro call is a great place to explore that together.
+If you're not sure whether coaching or therapy is right for you, a free intro call is a great place to explore that together.

 If you’re interested in learning more, let’s connect!
 You can schedule a free 15-minute intro call by filling out this form, or emailing me directly at: thomas@englishtherapyinberlin.com